Top Things to Do in Columbus, Ohio

 Franklin Park Conservatory and Botanical Gardens

-Herb gardens, a canopy walk, play structures and a Hocking Hills-inspired splash area—waterfall and all—cover the recently added 2-acre Scotts Miracle-Gro Foundation Children's Garden.
+Explore indoor and outdoor gardens and see the world's largest collection of Dale Chihuly's glass artwork in a botanical garden.
+Herb gardens, a canopy walk, play structures and a Hocking Hills-inspired splash area—waterfall and all—cover the 2-acre Scotts Miracle-Gro Foundation Children's Garden.
 Seasonal events enliven the gardens' appeal year-round.

 A few blocks south of downtown, bakeries, bookshops, delis and gift stores line the narrow brick streets of this charming enclave of 19th-century European-style brick buildings.

 Six trails in the 123-acre park lead to 10 themed gardens, woodlands and streams.
 More than 2,000 species of plants thrive in the preserve.